gemfire/gemfire-distributed-types/README.md

 The backing region is called `DTYPES`.
 It is a Partitioned Region with a redundancy of 1 (i.e. an additional copy of each structure is stored on a different server).
 Initially, this region is not persisted and is not user-configurable.

+### Looking for Support

+This project is supported by the GemFire community and is not an official part of the GemFire product.
+It is an extension used by our services team at several customer installations.
+You are welcome to review and deploy it at your own risk; however, please note that GemFire support does not cover this extension.

+If you require additional assistance, our services team is here to help.
+Please contact your account executive and request services support for integrating GemFire with this extension.
+They will connect you with the appropriate team member.